Kmg11/React_Custome_Hooks/README.md

     - data: Data Back From API
     - url: End Point
     - options:
-    		- Fetch Options By Default {headers: Set To Json } and Signal
+    		- Fetch Options By Default {headers: Set To Json } and cancelToken
     		- By Default {method: "GET"}
     		- You Can Change Method, Add Body
     		- Example - Like {method: "POST", body: JSON.stringify({ title: "hello" }